vimkidgit/article/en/7_vim_plugin_of_NerdTree.md

 [![download](https://github.com/scrooloose/nerdtree "NerdTree")](https://github.com/scrooloose/nerdtree)

 ><b>Install:</b><br>
-    First, you should download it from github.
+    At first, you should download it from github.
-    Copy the autoload, doc, plugin directory's file to each of the vim root directory.
+    Copying the autoload, doc, plugin directory's file to each of the vim root directory.

 ####NerdTree command shortcut
     :NERDTreeToggle<Enter>  # open or close NerdTree